 Most low-impact cardio feels like it isn't doing anything.
-You move your arms in a circle, you tap your feet, twenty seconds in you wonder if your heart rate has moved at all.
-The Step-N-Push fixes that.
-The trick is the pushing-through-water tempo.
-Instead of swinging your arms fast and light, you move them slow and deliberate — like there's something actually resisting you.
+You move your arms in a circle, tap your feet, and twenty seconds in you wonder if your heart rate has moved at all.
+Step-N-Push fixes that with the pushing-through-water tempo.
+Instead of swinging your arms fast and light, you move them slowly and deliberately, like something is actually resisting you.
 Your chest and shoulders have to fight to extend, your core has to fight to stay stacked, and the combination turns a simple step-and-push into a cardio move you can feel.

-Coach Ty programs the Step-N-Push as cardio because that's what it is.
-You'll feel a burn in the chest and shoulders as the set progresses, but the main benefit is cardiovascular.
+Coach Ty programs Step-N-Push as conditioning work because that's the main stimulus.
+You'll feel a burn in the chest and shoulders as the set progresses, but the goal is rhythmic movement, steady breathing, and a climbing heart rate.
 If you want heavier chest work, do push-ups.
-If you want a low-impact cardio move that still wakes up your upper body, you've landed in the right place.
+If you want a low-impact cardio move that still wakes up your upper body, this is the right lane.

 Step-by-Step: How to Do the Step-N-Push